← All posts

 Bandcamp notifies you, but not everything is on Bandcamp.
 SoundCloud has a feed, but it's noisy and not everything shows up there either.
 Instagram tells you a release is coming but doesn't link you to the actual music.
 You end up checking five different places on a rotating schedule that falls apart within a month.

 I built Tracknack to fix that.
 You tell it which labels you want to follow and which producers and artists you care about, and it keeps a Spotify playlist updated with their new releases.
 Everything in one place, nothing falls through the cracks.
-DJs who use it say it cuts hours off their weekly digging — time that goes back into prep and actually playing.
+The DJs I hear from say it cuts hours off their weekly digging - time that goes back into prep and actually playing.
 You use the playlist as your discovery layer, listen through, flag what works, then buy those tracks on Beatport or wherever you shop.

 It also goes deeper than what you'd get from Instagram follows.
-Tracknack uses album credits from Spotify and Discogs, so it catches releases where someone you follow is credited as a co-producer, engineer, or songwriter — not just tracks under their main artist name.
-That's the stuff you'd miss even if you checked every platform manually.
+Tracknack uses album credits from Spotify and Discogs, so it catches releases where someone you follow is credited as a co-producer, engineer, or songwriter, the kind of thing that slips past you even if you're checking every platform manually.

 Sources and notes